Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Discussion

 \subsection{Integration window}

-Moving windows have been used in signal processing for decades and relatively recently in graphical sensitivity analysis \cite{Iooss2015,Storlie2008}.
-A moving window, $\Delta$, typically results in smoothing of the signal to determine mean behavior and enhance interpretability.
-However, there are several considerations when choosing an appropriate $\Delta$ for analysis of the biological problem: shape, type, and width.
+Moving windows have been used in signal processing for decades and recently in graphical sensitivity analysis \cite{Iooss2015,Storlie2008}, typically smoothing signals.
+There are several considerations when choosing an appropriate $\Delta$ for analysis of a biological problem: shape, type, and width.
 Shape refers to the functional form providing the weights for the window.
-Type refers to whether the window is calculated as trailing the current time point $t_j$ or centered about $t_j$.
+There are many potential window shapes, but uniform (Figure \ref{windowfig}a) and Hanning (Figure \ref{windowfig}b) windows are common.
+A uniform window applies equal weight to each $t_j$ whereas a half-Hanning places more emphasis on the most recent time points.
+Figure \ref{windowfig}c compares the traces from both a uniform (black) and a Hanning (red) shape, though the differences are negligible.
+For the physiological application examined here, the only reasonable window type is a trailing window.
 Width refers to the time interval over which the window applies.
+We chose $\Delta = 15$ s to correspond with the VM.
 We strongly suggest allowing the features of the system studied to dictate choice of window.
-In our study, much effort went into determining the most appropriate window for our problem.